 Interesting Facts about Tok Pisin and Papua New Guinea

-- Papua New Guinea has very tropical climate as it is located just south of the equator
+- Papua New Guinea has a very tropical climate as it is located just south of the equator.

-- Many believe that humans landed on Papua New Guinea over 50,000 years ago
+- Many believe that humans landed in Papua New Guinea over 50,000 years ago.

 Tok Pisin (or, “New Guinea Pidgin”), a creole language that is spoken throughout Papua New Guinea for centuries.
 It’s an official second language of the country and can be considered one of its most widely used languages too! though sometimes referred to by English speakers simply as “Pidgin.”

 Numerous studies have shown that there are many links between Pnbili languages like Tok Pisin (or “New Guinea Pidgin”) with other creole languages around the world due largely because both share certain unique features not found anywhere else — but how do they compare?